 Until July 1, 2005, the Railroad Company Tax accrued to the General Fund with the exception of \$150,000 which was annually transferred to the Rail Preservation and Assistance Fund.
 From July 1, 2005 to September 17, 2005 the entire tax was dedicated to the Rail Preservation and Assistance Fund.
 After September 17, 2005, the tax accrued to the State Transit, Aviation and Rail Transportation Fund with the exception of \$20,000 annually, which accrued to the Railroad Freight Service Quality Fund.
-After June 30, 2008, the entire tax accrues to the State Transit, Aviation and Rail Transportation Fund.
-The State Transit, Aviation and Rail Transportation Fund is an enterprise fund and is not an operating fund.
+After June 30, 2008, the entire tax accrues to the State Transit, Aviation and Rail Transportation Fund with the revenue tables in Section III.